CaSkade-Automation/mtp2skill/README.md

 Download the current `MTP2Skill-rest-api-x.x.x-jar-with-dependencies.jar` from the releases into a folder of your choice and from a shell, run `java -jar MTP2Skill-rest-api-x.x.x-jar-with-dependencies.jar`.
 This will start a web server and you can send HTTP POST request to `localhost:9191` to invoke the mapper.
 When creating the request, make sure to set the `Content-Type` header to `multipart/form-data`.
 Furthermore, you have to send the file with form key / name "mtp-file".

 ### Library
 You can also include the library which is used in both the CLI-application and REST API in your own projects.
-In order to do so, import `MtpToSkillMapper` and after obtaining a new instance of the mapper, use `executeMapping(<Path to your MTP file>)`.
+In order to do so, import `MtpToSkillMapper` and after obtaining a new instance of the mapper, use `executeMapping(<Path to your MTP file>)`.<br>
 :construction:In the future, we might publish this library to Maven central for easier integration into Maven projects :construction: